ensiferum877/RNAseq-patient-metadata-analysis/README.md

 # Project Overview

-In this project, I extensively analyzed RNA-seq patient metadata.
-My primary focus was to derive insights from **patient medication data**, particularly the categorization of drugs between disease and non-disease modifying drugs, and those specifically for Parkinson's disease.
+In this project, I extensively analyzed RNA-seq data.
+The analysis focused on the creation of several notebooks that spans from:

+- **data pre-processing**
+- **patient selection**
+- **file management**
+- **exploratory analyses** to
+- **differential expression**

+Our objective is to leverage this rich dataset to identify biomarkers for patients with Parkinson Disease (PD).

 # Repository Structure